jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 # TODO: Create Video covering projectile motion with loops (task 2)

-## Student Task 2: add horizontal projectiles that move across the screen
+## Student Task 2: add vertical projectiles that move across the screen
 1. Start with the provided code below - currently, it will spawn meteors of kind "Enemy" that stay in random locations along the top of the screen.
 2. Each time a projectile is created, add one to the score using the ``||info:change score by||`` block.
 3. Modify the ``||sprite:create projectile||`` block so that each spawned meteor moves down the screen at a rate of 50.
-4. Challenge: Try making the projectile move at a random rate between 40 and 60, instead of the current constant rate of 50
+4. Challenge: Make the projectile move at a random rate between 40 and 60 as we have previously learned, instead of the current constant rate of 50

 ```blocks
 enum SpriteKind {